 FAIR HOUSING DECLARATION

 PDX Commons is a senior cohousing community as described in “Senior Cohousing – A Community Approach to Independent Living” by Chuck Durrett.
 Under fair housing laws and regulations, we are a “designated senior community.”
-At least one person of age 55 or over must live in at least 80 percent of our housing units.
+At least one person of age 55 or older must live in at least 80 percent of our housing units.
 They may, however, have children or younger adults living with them.
 There are no age restrictions on the remaining homes.

 PDX Commons will not discriminate on the basis of race, color, religion, national origin, mental or physical disability, sex, gender identity, marital status, source of income, or sexual orientation.